Car buyers warned about exit fees hidden in finance agreements.

-Car buyers are being warned to beware the potential pitfalls of unregulated car finance that is leaving many facing hidden exit fees costing thousands of pounds.
+With instances of car buyers reportedly being trapped in unsuitable finance agreements on the increase, car buyers are being warned once again to beware the potential pitfalls of unregulated car finance that is leaving many facing hidden exit fees costing thousands of pounds.

 Unregulated car finance falls outside the Consumer Credit Act 1974 (CCA) leaving those who want to end their car finance agreements early, part-exchange or pay off the agreement in full typically facing large penalties.

 While unregulated agreements still offer options to end the finance contract early, they typically do so with a large penalty charge that can be equal to the full interest outstanding or in some instances a levy of up to five per cent charge against the remaining balance.

 CCA regulated agreements are for consumers and are ideally suited to those wanting to change their cars regularly or end finance agreements early.
 They receive a statutory rebate of interest charges and normally an exit fee equal to around just 58 days interest charge.

 The worse recent example Magnitude Finance has heard of is someone being charged an early settlement fee of £8,550.
 This was for ending an unregulated agreement on a Lamborghini Huracan Performante costing £220,000.
 It included a five per cent charge on the outstanding balance of £171,000 and the customer having to pay a proportion of the monthly interest.

 This level of penalty can easily wipe out any equity clients believe they have in their vehicles.

 Compliance Director at Magnitude Finance, Mark Lloyd, said: “A growing number of people are coming to us for help saying their car finance provider did not tell them about exit fees and didn’t even offer the choice of regulated finance.